Lady Warren (1804 ship)

 Lady Warren was a French prize that a Briton purchased c.
-1804 and that served as a hired armed ship on a contract to the Royal Navy from 7 May 1804 into mid-1807.
+1804.
+She served as a hired armed ship on a contract to the Royal Navy from 7 May 1804, into mid-1807.
 She served in the Channel, primarily out of Plymouth, convoying and cruising.
-During 1805 she detained numerous merchant vessels.
+During 1805, she detained numerous merchant vessels.
 She left naval service in early-to-mid 1807 and became a letter of marque merchantman.
 She was wrecked, without loss of life, in November.

 Naval career

-Lady Warren first appears in the Register of Shipping for (1805).
+Lady Warren first appears in the Register of Shipping for 1805.
 It shows her as a French prize and with W. Bell, master, and T. Lockyer, owner.
 It reports her home port as Plymouth, and that she was on government service.

 She was one of four vessels that Mr. T. Lockyer, of Plymouth, owned that the government hired at the same time.
 In reporting the transaction, the Naval Chronicle described Lady Warren as a ship under the command of "Captain Mackellar".
 Mackellar was Commander Peter M'Keller (or Mackellar).

 However, Captain Morrison was Lady Warren's first commander.
 He was appointed early in 1804, and was still in command on 12 June.
 The first mention of M'Kellar occurs on 10 August.

-In January 1805 Lady Warren detained the American brig Commerce, Taylor, master, which was sailing from Havana to Rotterdam, and sent her into Penzance.
-In April Lady Warren detained and sent into Plymouth the Minerva, Henricksen, master, from Cette.
-Later the same month Lady Warren detained and sent into Plymouth the Jong Pieter, from Amsterdam to Corunna, and the Jeune Marie, Simmons, master, from Bordeaux to Elsinor. then on 27 May Bacchante and Lady Warren arrived at Deal.
+In January 1805, Lady Warren detained the American brig Commerce, Taylor, master, which was sailing from Havana to Rotterdam, and sent her into Penzance.
+In April, Lady Warren detained and sent into Plymouth Minerva, Henricksen, master, from Cette.
+Later the same month Lady Warren detained and sent into Plymouth Jong Pieter, from Amsterdam to Corunna, and Jeune Marie, Simmons, master, from Bordeaux to Elsinor. then on 27 May, Bacchante and Lady Warren arrived at Deal.
 They brought in four returning East Indiamen, as well as a number of other vessels from Jamaica, Lisbon, and Oporto.